In this article

 Going for a nice walk outdoors is one of the best possible ways to manage alcohol-induced depression.

 The combined effect of sunshine and exercise can release endorphins, improving depression symptoms further.

 You could also practice yoga or another low-intensity activity outside to achieve similar effects.

 This could be as simple as gardening, taking on home projects, cooking, reading, or even doing puzzles.

-It does not have to take long, as spending even a half-hour with a good book, drawing, or even looking at nature videos will provide positive distractions.
+It doesn't have to take long — even a half-hour with a good book, drawing, or looking at nature videos will provide positive distractions.

 If you or a loved one needs treatment help for depression and alcohol abuse, reach out to an addiction specialist or contact an addiction specialist.
-We can help you find the right treatment options for dealing with depression and alcohol use.
+We can help you find the right treatment options for depression and alcohol use.

 Medications like antidepressants have also proven effective in treating depression concurrent with alcoholism.
 Doctors may prescribe medication if they believe it would benefit your recovery.

 If you have an alcohol use disorder and a mental health problem, you must seek help for both conditions.

 Drinking alcohol can affect your brain chemistry, which can lead to depression.
 Depression after drinking usually lasts 6 to 12 hours or more if you have an alcohol use disorder.